dobbernaut/test-wdio-ts/README.md

 ### Run specific tests by file or directory

-You can run a specific test by passing a `spec` option with a test file or folder to the test:ui script. eg:
+You can run a specific test by passing a `spec` option with a test file or folder to the test-ui script. eg:

 If you have a test structure like: